mwdomino/zerocfg/README.md

 The configuration system follows a strict priority hierarchy:

 1. Command-line flags (always highest priority, enabled by default)
-2. Optional parsers in order of addition (first added = higher priority)
+2. Optional providers in order of addition (first added = higher priority)
 3. Default values (lowest priority)

 For example, if you initialize configuration like this: